mmclaughlin84/RNAseq_alma_hisat2/README.md

 squeue -u vroulstone
 ```

-If your job was #123456, you can cancel it specifically, cancel all your running jobs with the -u flag, or cancel only pending jobs by adding --state==PENDING.
+If your job was #123456, you can cancel it specifically, cancel all your running jobs with the `-u` flag, or cancel only pending jobs by adding `--state==PENDING`.

 ```
 scancel 123456